Tavo and Pembrolizumab in Patients With Stage III/IV Melanoma Progressing on Pembrolizumab or Nivolumab Treatment

 - .
 Subject has severe hypersensitivity (≥Grade 3) to pembrolizumab and/or any of its excipients.

 - .
-Subject has not recovered (i.e., ≤ Grade 1 or at baseline) from adverse events due to a previously administered agent.
+Subject has not recovered (i.e., ≤ Grade 1 or at baseline) from adverse events due to a previously administered agent, excluding thyroid, hypo adrenal, and diabetes if well controlled.

 - .
-Subject has known psychiatric or substance abuse disorders that would interfere with cooperation with the requirements of the study.
+Subject has known psychiatric or substance abuse disorder that would interfere with the subject's ability to cooperate with the requirements of the study.

 La Jolla California 92093 United States